Kim Taylor Bennett. Falling over.

 Go to bed at 8 AM in London on January 1.
-Get nudged awake at 2 PM by my friend Oli who says, “Kim, go catch your plane plane!”
-Get taken to Gatwick by my ex who helps me reorganize my two very wildly overweight suitcases.
+Get nudged awake at 2 PM by my friend Oli who says, “Kim, go catch your plane!”
+Get taken to Gatwick by my ex who helps me reorganize my two wildly overweight suitcases.
 He also provides me with his shoulder to cry on, which I use extensively.
 Get the shakes, vow never to fly on New Year’s Day again, sleep on the plane.
-I then land in New York at 9 PM to this text from a friend: “KIM WHERE ARE YOU SOMETHING TERRIBLE HAS HAPPENED.”
+I then land in New York at 9 PM to this text from my friend Jaimie who was supposed to be moving in that very day: “KIM WHERE ARE YOU SOMETHING TERRIBLE HAS HAPPENED.”

 Yes, that’s right, all caps.
 While I’m still on the tarmac I learn that there was a fire in my apartment in Brooklyn around 7 AM on New Year’s Day.
 No one was hurt.
 Damage to the apartment?
 Status unknown.
 There are lots of hilarious, ridiculous, and tragic elements to this story, which I’ll spare you because this is supposed to be a round up of my year in music, not my personal life, but let it be known:

 - The genesis of the situation started with a party at my place called “The Oracle.”
 Please note: I was unaware that this event was occurring.

 - Halogen lamps are dangerous and ugly and should never be left on and unattended anywhere near a mattress.